 If engaged, an AIOA adviser may, if required, advise a client about some or all of the following areas.

-The drawing up of an initial brief for the organ, in consultation with the client and in relation to architecture, acoutstics, liturgical function (where applicable), musical requirements and future maintenance.
+The drawing up of an initial brief for the organ, in consultation with the client and in relation to architecture, acoustics, liturgical function (where applicable), musical requirements and future maintenance.

-Conservation issues which may arise in connection with the reconstruction, renovation, restoration or replacement of an exisiting organ and/or its case.
+Conservation issues which may arise in connection with the reconstruction, renovation, restoration or replacement of an existing organ and/or its case.